 I have been using the Concave Diffuser for my MT24EX since February 2010 and extremely happy with the diffusion.

-Hakuba LH1 bracket on left and DIY Diffuser for 580EXII on right
+Hakuba LH1 bracket on left and DIY Diffuser for 580EXII

 (click image to go to my flickr where you can view notes on the images)